Top 10 Low Maintenance Perennials

 (Sempervivum tectorum, Zones 3 to 8)

 We love this tough plant with its clusters of rosette-shaped leaves.
-It seems to have limitless possibilities: Grow it in unusual shallow containers (like a pair of old high-heeled shoes!) or in rocky, challenging spaces.
+It seems to have limitless possibilities: Grow it in unusual shallow containers (like a pair of old high-heeled shoes!) or in rocky soil and challenging spaces.
 Newer cultivars are better than ever, so check them out at the garden center.

 Why we love it: It’s very forgiving.
 It can go days without water, then it perks right back up once you remember.